sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

     command: ['sh', '-c', 'git clone  ;']

-You can configure multiple such initContainers as well, like how we did for multi-containers pod.
+You can configure multiple such initContainers as well: like how we did for multi-containers pod.
 In that case, each init container is run one at a time in sequential order.: